 Course Title HUMAN RIGHTS: INEQUALITY AND POVERTY Course Credits 4 Course Outcomes After going through the course, learners will be able to Develop understanding about various forms of violation of Human Rights and the marginalized groups affected by the same Make familiarity with the prevailing National and International conventions and procedures for protection of Human Rights.
-Understand the concept of Human Rights and their evolution Module 1(Credit 1)Co oncept of Human Rights; International Convention.
-Learning Outcomes After learning the module, learners will be able to Understand Concept, definition and evolution of notion of human rights Apply the knowledge in advocating for vulnerable communities.
+Understand the concept of Human Rights and their evolution Module 1(Credit 1)Concept of Human Rights; International Convention.
+Learning Outcom After learning the module, learners will be able to Understand Concept, definition and evolution of notion of human rights Apply the knowledge in advocating for vulnerable communities.
 Content Outline Concept, Definition, Origin and Evolution of the Notion of Rights .Concept of Natural Rights.
 The American Declaration of Independence and the Bill of Rights.
 The French Declaration of Human Rights of Man.
-Learning Outcomes After learning the module, learners will be able to Make assessment of violation of human rights Understand rights of refugees and political asylum seekers Content Outline Rights of Victims of Genocide and terrorism, Rights of Women, Children, Aged Mentally, Physically Disabled and Rights of PLHA Module 3(Credit 1) H Human Rights. luman rights and marginal groups; Instrument of Accession to the Learning Outcomes After learning the module, learners will be able to Understand need, importance, relevance, methods, models and agencies working for Human rights.
-Understand accreditation processes Content Outline State Human Rights Commission -Human Rights Commission for minority -Human Rights Commission for Schedule Caste -Human Rights of Commission for Schedule Tribes -Human Rights Commission for Nomadic and De-notified Tribes
+Learning After learning the module, learners will be able to Outcomes Make assessment of violation of human rights Content Outline Understand rights of refugees and political asylum seekers Pights of Victims of Conocide and tarrorism.
+Pights of Woman Children.
+Agad.
+Content Outline Rights of Victims of Genocide and terrorism, Rights of Women, Children, Aged Mentally, Physically Disabled and Rights of PLHA Module 3(Credit 1) Human rights and marginal groups; Instrument of Accession to the Human Rights.
+Learning Outcomes After learning the module, learners will be able to

--Human Rights Commission for Women and Children Module 4(Credit 1)The Role of Regional, National and InternationalNon- overnmentalOrganisation onsinFurtheringHumanRights Learning Outcomes After learning the module, learners will be able to Understand structure of NGO's in furthering human rights Understand functioning of NGO's in furthering human rights Content Outline Social Work Profession and Mechanism to Protect Human Rights Contribution of Social Movements to the Protection and Promotion of Human Rights.
+Understand need, importance, relevance, methods, models and agencies working for Human rights.
+Understand accreditation processes • Content Outline State Human Rights Commission -Human Rights Commission for minority -Human Rights Commission for Schedule Caste -Human Rights of Commission for Schedule Tribes -Human Rights Commission for Nomadic and De-notified Tribes -Human Rights Commission for Women and Children Module 4(Credit 1)The Role of Regional, National and InternationalNonovernmentalOrganisationsinFurtheringHumanRights Learning After learning the module, learners will be able to Outcomes Understand structure of NGO's in furthering human rights Understand functioning of NGO's in furthering human rights Content Outline Social Work Profession and Mechanism to Protect Human Rights Contribution of Social Movements to the Protection and Promotion of Human Rights.

 - Write a concept of Human Rights and marginal Groups (10Marks) - Write details about any two social moments (10Marks) - Explain the bill of international human rights (10Marks) - Review of Universal Declaration of Human Rights.
-Scope of Human Rights 10marks) - Role of community educator in Mechanism to Protect Human Rights Contribution(10marks)
+Scope of Human Rights (10marks) - Role of community educator in Mechanism to Protect Human Rights Contribution(10marks)